-When you take a photo and upload it to your account in a social network like Facebook, your photo gallery is a database.
+When you take a photo and upload it to your account on a social network like Facebook, your photo gallery is a database.

 When you browse an e-commerce website to buy shoes, clothes, etc., you use the shopping cart database.

 Databases are everywhere.
 So what is a database?
-By definition, a database is simply a structured collection of data.
+By definition, a database is merely a structured collection of data.

-The data relates to each other by nature e.g., a product belongs to a product category and associated with multiple tags.
-This is why we use the term relational database.
+The data relate to each other by nature, e.g., a product belonged to a product category and associated with multiple tags.
+Therefore, we use the term relational database.

 In the relational database, we model data like products, categories, tags, etc., using tables.
 A table contains columns and rows.
 It is like a spreadsheet.

-A table may relate to anther table using a relationship e.g., one-to-one, one-to-many relationship etc.
+A table may relate to another table using a relationship, e.g., one-to-one and one-to-many relationships.

-Because we deal with a large amount of data, we need a way to define the databases, tables, etc., and process data more effectively.
-In addition, we want to turn the data into information…
+Because we deal with a significant amount of data, we need a way to define the databases, tables, etc., and process data more efficiently.
+Besides, we want to turn the data into information.

 And this is where SQL comes to play.